-In most of the cases, if you did the WordPress installation by yourself from the hosting CPanel, then you’ll find Jetpack on your WordPress Dashboard already for activation.
-But, if it’s not you can simply install Jetpack from ‘Add New’ under plugin section, doing a search for it.
+In most of the cases, if you did the WordPress installation by yourself from the hosting cPanel, then you’ll find Jetpack on your WordPress Dashboard already for activation.

 Connect to WordPress.com

-And, once you install the plugin, it’s time to activate it.
-You must have a WordPress.com account to activate Jetpack otherwise, you’ll not be able to use Jetpack’s features.
-So, activate it and a new window will appear like the image above.
+Also, once you install the plugin, it’s time to activate it.
+You must have a WordPress.com account to activate Jetpack; otherwise, you’ll not be able to use Jetpack’s features.
+So, activate it, and a new window appears like the image above.

 Now, click on the blue button that’s written in ‘Connect to WordPress.com’ and you’ll get the login form to submit your WordPress.com account details.

-Click on ‘Approve’ button, then it’ll open a new tab for the subscription basis on Jetpack Packages.
-You may choose any of them, but if you don’t want to pay anything right now, then simply click on ‘Start with Free’ and it’s done.
+Click on the ‘Approve’ button, and then it’ll open a new tab for the subscription basis on Jetpack Packages.
+You may choose any of them, but if you don’t want to pay anything right now, then click on ‘Start with Free’ and it gets set.